 - What advantages did the Vikings have in fighting the Anglo-Saxons?

 The last Viking king of Yorvik was Eric Bloodaxe.
-Not much is known about his real life, but he is portrayed as a hero in the Viking Sagas, which are a mixture of history, stories, and myths about the Vikings.
+Not much is known about his real life, but he is portrayed as a hero in the Viking Sagas , a mixture of history, stories, and myths about the Vikings.
 We do know that he was defeated and driven out of York in 954.

 King Alfred's son, Edward, and his grandson, Athelstan, fought to drive the Vikings out and united England under one rule.

 Sweyn Forkbeard, son of the King of Denmark, led another Viking invasion in 993.
-He attacked London and, although he was unable to capture it, continued to terrorize much of England.
+Although he could not capture London, he attacked it and terrorized much of England.

-King Alfred's great-grandson, Ethelred, was on the throne at the time.
+King Alfred's great-grandson, Ethelred, was on the throne then.
 Unlike Alfred, Ethelred was a weak king.

-Sweyn Forkbeard's son, Canute, took over as king of England in 1016.
+Sweyn Forkbeard's son, Canute, became king of England in 1016.
 Ethelred then fled to Normandy (in what is now France).
-Canute was a strong ruler, who shared his power with English noblemen, called jarl.
+Canute was a strong ruler who shared his power with an English nobleman called jarl.
 This is where we get our English word earl.